Installation

 Hint

-All code lines prepended with a # symbol are commands that you need to execute on your server as root user (e.g. using sudo); you should run all lines prepended with a $ symbol as the unprivileged user.
+All code lines prepended with a # symbol are commands that you need to execute on your server as the root user (e.g. using sudo); you should run all lines prepended with a $ symbol as the pretalx user.

 As we do not want to run pretalx as root, we first create a new unprivileged user: